dillionmegida/dillionmegida.com/src/pages/p/68. cover-letter-template/index.md

 ---
 title: Cover Letter Template for your next job 💪🏽
 date: "2021-09-27"
-pageDescription: Here, I share a cover letter template that has worked for me and a few of my friends
+pageDescription: Here, I share a cover letter template that has worked for a few of my friends and me
 pageKeywords: "cover letter, cover letter template, job application"
 tags: ["cover-letter"]
 ---

 Heyyo 👋

-This is not an article per se.
+This piece is not an article per se.
 It's a template for a cover letter.

 ## Why am I sharing this?

 I have this cover letter format I've been using for my job applications.
-It has been able to land me some interviews, and two of my friends (one, a Game Developer, and the other, a Developer Advocate) also testified that they got an interview using it.
+It has landed me some interviews, and two of my friends (one a Game Developer, and the other, a Developer Advocate) also testified that they got an interview using it.

 Note that this is not the best of templates.
-It's also lengthy, so if not used correctly (and/or just maybe the odds aren't in your favor), a recruiter won't even read it 🥲
+It can also turn out to be very long if you're not concise enough.

-Anyways, I hope you find this useful.
-And if you do, kindly consider sharing it with your friends, and also reach out to me on Twitter--[@iamdillion](https://twitter.com/iamdillion)--with your testimony.
-Also, if you have any questions or improvement-suggestions, please feel free to reach out to me.
+I hope you find this helpful.
+And if you do, kindly consider sharing it with your friends and reach out to me on Twitter--[@iamdillion](https://twitter.com/iamdillion)--with your testimony.
+Also, if you have any questions or improvement suggestions, please feel free to reach out to me.

-I'll share the template, explain few points in the template, and also an example I've used before.
+I'll share the template, explain a few points in the template, and an example I've used before.

 ## The Template